 Giving our clients functional independence.

-Origin SC Representative Payee case managers provide budgeting and financial management services for individuals who receive Social Security Disability Income (SSDI) or Supplemental Security Income (SSI) are mentally or physically incapable of handling their own financial affairs.
+Origin SC Representative Payee case managers provide budgeting and financial management services for individuals who are mentally or physically incapable of handling their own financial affairs and receive Social Security Disability Income (SSDI) or Supplemental Security Income (SSI).

-Representative Payee Counselors set up a budget for clients, receive their monthly income, pay their rent, utilities, and other bills, and give the client a weekly allowance for necessities.
+Representative Payee Counselors receive the client’s monthly income, set up a budget, pay the rent or mortgage, as well as utilities and any other bills, and give the client a weekly personal allowance.

-With their necessities paid, clients live as functionally independent and comfortably as possible, within the means of their limited income.
+With their necessities paid, clients can live as functionally independent and as comfortable as possible within the means of their limited income.
 This ensures that at-risk, low-income individuals continue to receive their monthly benefits and utilize those benefits to pay for shelter, food, and clothing.

-If you or someone you know is interested in completing an application, click on the link below to download and print.
-Please submit application via fax to 843.574.8218 or email the appropriate counselor listed within the application.
+If you or someone you know is interested in completing an application, click on one of the two links below.
+If you chose to download and print the paper application please submit application via fax to 843.574.8218 or email the appropriate counselor listed within the application.

 For more information, please call 843.628.3000 or email us.
 Also, check out our FAQs!